hanzoai/js-sdkPB/README.md

 The most common frontend related vulnerability is XSS (and CSRF when dealing with cookies).
 Fortunately, modern browsers can detect and mitigate most of this type of attacks if [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) is provided.

-**To prevent a malicious user or 3rd party script to steal your PocketBase auth token, it is recommended to configure a basic CSP for your application (either as `meta` tag or HTTP header).**
+**To prevent a malicious user or 3rd party script to steal your HanzoBase auth token, it is recommended to configure a basic CSP for your application (either as `meta` tag or HTTP header).**

 This is out of the scope of the SDK, but you could find more resources about CSP at: